aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 A slide master is the top slide that stores and controls information (theme, layout, etc.) about all slides under it.
 So, when you add an image to a slide master, that image appears on every slide under that slide master.

-This Javascript sample code shows you how to add an image to a slide master:
+This JavaScript sample code shows you how to add an image to a slide master:

 ```javascript
 var pres = new aspose.slides.Presentation();